-During the year ended 30 June 2021, the Group entered into a deed of settlement with Customer A, an independent third party to the Group, pursuant to which trade receivables owing from Customer A to the Group with total amount of approximately RM3,305,000 are deemed to be settled by assignment of 2 properties located in the area of Mukim of Tanjung Kupang, District of Johor Bahru, State of Johor, Malaysia of approximately RM3,365,000 in aggregate beneficially owned by the Customer A together with payment of deposits of RM60,000.
-Given that the said properties were being developed, the legal titles of the properties had not been transferred to the Group as at 30 June 2021.
-Accordingly, deposits paid for acquisition of investment properties of approximately RM3,365,000 were recognised during the year ended 30 June 2021.
+(iii) During the year ended 30 June 2022, the Group entered into a deed of settlement with a customer ("Customer B"), and a developer (the "Developer"), a related party of Customer B and an independent third party to the Group, pursuant to which contract assets owing from Customer B to the Group with total amount of approximately RM2,059,000 are deemed to be settled by the assignment of 8 properties located in the area of Mukim of Tebrau, District of Johor Bahru, State of Johor, Malaysia of approximately RM2,059,000 in aggregate owned by the Developer to the Group.
+Given that the said properties were being developed, the legal titles of the properties had not been transferred to the Group as at 30 June 2022.
+Accordingly, contract assets of approximately RM2,059,000 were derecognised and deposits paid for acquisition of investment properties were recognised as non-current assets until the title of the properties are transferred.

-During the year ended 30 June 2022, the recoverable amount of deposits paid for acquisition of investment properties are less than its carrying amount.
-Accordingly, impairment loss on deposits paid for acquisition of investment properties of approximately RM48,000 (2021: RM1,467,000) were recognised.
-The valuation of recoverable amount of deposits paid for acquisition of investment properties as at 30 June 2022 and 2021 were carried out by independent firms, who have among their valuers registered with The Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia, with recent experience in the location and category of property being valued.
-The recoverable amount of deposits paid for acquisition of investment properties located in Malaysia is determined using market comparison approach by reference to recent sales price of comparable properties on a price per square foot basis using market data which is publicly available.
+During the years ended 30 June 2023 and 2022, the recoverable amount of deposits paid for acquisition of investment properties are less than its carrying amount.
+Accordingly, impairment loss on deposits paid for acquisition of investment properties of approximately RM33,000 (2022: RM48,000) were recognised.
+The valuation of recoverable amount of deposits paid for acquisition of investment properties as at 30 June 2023 and 2022 were carried out by independent firms, who have among their valuers registered with The Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia, with recent experience in the location and category of properties being valued.
+The recoverable amount of deposits paid for acquisition of investment properties located in Malaysia is determined using market comparison approach by reference to recent sales price of comparable properties on a price per square foot basis, adjusted to reflect the locations and conditions of the subject properties, using market data which is publicly available.